WP-API/node-wpapi/CONTRIBUTING.md

 * **build/feature-name**: Features relating to the build process, Gruntfile, linting or testing process, NPM package, *etcetera*
 * **docs/feature-name**: Documentation, README, contributing guide, fleshing out inline doc blocks; anything in the repository that's authored to be human-readable

-It is not essential to maintain this naming structure in your own branches, though it is preferred; the important thing is that pull requests *not* be submitted from your master branch.
+It is not essential to maintain this naming structure in your own branches; the important thing is that pull requests *not* be submitted from your master branch.

 ## License